 A dark kitchen frees the owner/operator from traditional dine-in costs – fitting up, maintaining and paying rent on a customer seating area, investing in marketing/signage, staffing servers and hosts, or dealing with dinnerware and the disposal/recycling of single-use food packaging and utensils.
 It’s all about the kitchen and fulfilling customers’ expectations for food quality and speed of service.

-While many aspects of a traditional restaurant with a drive-thru window and/or a takeout delivery service may not be present, the need remains for the owner/operator to have a constant pair of eyes on the operation to ensure it is operating as efficiently as possible.
+While many aspects of a traditional restaurant with a drive-thru window and/or a takeout delivery service may not be present, the need remains for the owner/operator to constantly monitor operations to ensure it is operating as efficiently as possible.

-A modern video surveillance system that offers data integration with the point of sale and other key operating systems within the business is just as crucial here as it is in a more traditional food service business.
+A modern video surveillance system that offers data integration with the POS and other key operating systems within the business is just as crucial here as it is in a more traditional food service business.

 Why?
 Consider the following: